roscopecoltran/utymap/README.md

 <path_to_cmake>\cmake.exe -G "Visual Studio 12 Win64" ..
 ```
 <h5>4.
 Open created solution and build all projects.</h5>

 <h5>5.
-Copy UtyMapLib.dll from build/shared into unity/Assets/Plugins repository.
+Copy UtyMapLib.dll </h5>

+This file is build artefact in build/shared directory and should be copied into unity/Assets/Plugins directory.
 Ensure that zlib.dll (or zlibd.dll) is also there or in your PATH variable.

 <h5>6.
-Import Unity3d project from unity folder using Unity Editor. </h5>
+Import Unity3d example project. </h5>
+Launch Unity Editor and open unity folder as existing project.